amanzeekverma/amanzeekverma.github.io/index.md

 # GREETINGS !
 ### About Me:
-Hands on Software Engineer with more than 10 years of professional experience.
-Keen interest in technology and system performance.
+Hands on Software Engineer with more than 15+ years of professional experience.
+Keen interest in technology, system performance and cybersecurity.

-Currently working as an Engineer for VMWare - Security Business Unit - Carbon Black <a href="https://www.carbonblack.com/products/edr/">product</a>
+Currently working as an Engineer for VMWare (oops!
+Broadcom) - Security Business Unit - Carbon Black <a href="https://www.carbonblack.com/products/edr/">product</a>

 I have been IT Guy throughout my career and have been fortunate to work with multiple clients/customer in multiple projects.
 My primary role has been a performance engineer but I have also been a developer, test engineer, build engineer, tool-smith, doc writer, excel maintainer, plough the snow guy as well.
 Have worked in various tech platforms and have adapted to various methodologies. !-V-!